alchemycodelab/javascript-career-track-prerequisites/control-flow.md

 Control Flow
 ===

-Students should be proficient to fluent with the following control flow statements

 ## `if` and `else`

 Write singular `if`, `if` with `else`, and chained `if`, `else if`, `else` control flow constructs: